 Modal editing separates editor operations into multiple modes where the same key performs different functions depending on the mode.
 In regular editors, pressing

 Modal editing allows all character keys on the keyboard to be used as commands, enabling concise expression of hundreds of commands without modifier keys like Ctrl or Alt.
-It clearly separates text input from editing, preventing unintended text input, and allows combining commands (composability) to express complex editing tasks simply.
-The initial learning curve is steep, but learning just 20-30 basic commands enables everyday editing, and after a few months, you experience editing speeds far faster than conventional editors.
+It clearly separates text input from editing, helps prevent unintended input, and lets you combine commands (composability) to express complex editing tasks simply.
+The initial learning curve is steep, but learning just 20-30 basic commands is enough for everyday editing, and over time many users find it faster than conventional editors.

 Why People Still Use Vim